 In 2016, de Heer was asked by Screen Tasmania to be a special guest consultant for their Pitch, Plot and Produce initiative with Screen Australia.

 The low-budget feature film initiative helped three teams develop their concept over eight months to a point where they could take it to the market and attract finance.
 The teams included:

-- Once Upon a Porno by director Rebecca Thomson, producer Elise Taylor and writer Carrie McLean
+- Once Upon a Porno by director Bec Thompson, producer Elise Taylor and writer Carrie McLean

 - The Vanity Unit by writers/producers Franz Docherty and Belinda Bradley, and director/producer Clayton Jacobson.